d7networks/nagios/README.md

 1. Signup at [https://app.d7networks.com.](https://app.d7networks.com/) and  verify account with mobile number
 2. Navigate to Developer > Application > Create App
-3. Once the application is created, click on "Generate Token"
+3. Once the application is created, click on "Generate Token" and this token needs to be added in d7sms.py file.

 Please contact nagios@d7networks.com or signup at https://d7networks.com for FREE sms credits.

 ## Installation Instructions
 1. Nagios Setup
+        a.
+Download d7sms.py from [https://github.com/d7networks/nagios/blob/master/d7sms.py](https://github.com/d7networks/nagios/blob/master/d7sms.py)
+        b.
+Replace "YOUR_D7_TOKEN" in the file with the token you have created earlier.

-Copy d7sms.py to your nagios plugins folder and make it executable.
-You can download it from https://github.com/d7networks/nagios/blob/master/d7sms.py
+        c.
+Copy d7sms.py to your nagios plugins folder and make it executable

 ```
 Following the location of plugins folder in different Operating Systems.